NyxofDarkness/reading-notes/code401/RUR.md

 > this phenomenon is named as recursion and the function containing recursion is called recursive function
 > If the memory is exhausted by these functions on the stack, it will cause a stack overflow error
 > recursive function is tail recursive when recursive call is the last thing executed by the function

-> Additional Resources

-Optional Python Modules and Packages Companion Video-watched and bookmarked!

-a video about

-These have all been bookmarked!

-1. Google for Education: Python Lists
-2. Google for Education: Python Strings
-3. Python Modules and Packages
-4. Pytest Documentation
-5. PyTest Tutorial Up to section Running tests in parallel